173730227-myseneca/clo835-assignment2/README.md

 ## 1. Local K8s cluster

-We can see our local k8s kind cluster using `kubectl get nodes` and more details about it inclduing its IP address using `kubectl describe node kind-control-plane`
+We can see our local k8s kind cluster using `kubectl get nodes` and more details about it inclduing its IP address using `kubectl describe node kind-control-plane` - in this instance, we can see that the IP address is `172.18.0.2`.

-## 2. Namespae and pod deployment
+## 2. Namespace and pod deployment

 We create two namespaces and deploy our pods into them with the following commands: